edrlab/r2-streamer-js-dist/README.md

 A [package-lock.json](https://github.com/readium/r2-streamer-js/blob/develop/package-lock.json) is provided (modern NPM alternative to `npm-shrinkwrap.json`).

-A [yarn.lock](https://github.com/readium/r2-streamer-js/blob/develop/yarn.lock) file is also provided at the root of the source tree (Yarn is not recommended anymore to manage this project's NPM dependencies, due to several experienced build-breaking bugs).
+A [yarn.lock](https://github.com/readium/r2-streamer-js/blob/develop/yarn.lock) file is *not* provided at the root of the source tree (note that Yarn is not recommended anymore to manage this project's NPM dependencies, due to experiencing several build-breaking bugs in the past).

 ## Continuous Integration